chriv/vmws_module_rebuilder/README.md

     * **IMPORTANT:** If keys were generated, you must **REBOOT**.
     * Upon reboot, you will see a blue "MOK Management" screen.
 Select **Enroll MOK**, view the key, continue, and enter the password you just set.

+4. That's it!

+    * Every time the system reboots, this service should run before the vmware service.
+    * This service will use VMware's own tool to rebuild all modules (and also attempt to start them)
+    * After VMware's tool exits (failing to load vmmon and vmnet because of secure boot), this service will sign the modules.
+    * After signing the modules, this service will load the modules.
+    * The vmware service should trigger on its own after this service finishes and exits.

 ## How it works

 1.  **Configuration:** Stores settings in `/etc/vmwsmr/vmwsmr.conf`.